nielsen-oss/fasttext-serving/README.md

 ### API

-The gRPC API exposes a set of methods for performing performing model management and predictions with fastText.
-More especifically, the service provides this functionalities:
+The gRPC API exposes a set of methods for performing model management and predictions with fastText.
+More specifically, the service provides this functionalities:

   - Classify a sentence
   - Get the words vectors of a set of words